Pethaudi/form-state-handler/README.md

 This example would render the the inputfield red if the element hasn't a valid state.

 ## Usage
+Install with: `npm i form-state-handler`.
+(When using without npm, you can download the repo, remove the exports lines at the end of the file, run `npm run build` and use the file under `/lib`)

 This package provides 2 classes:
 * FormStateHandler (handles a form/container with all its inputfields)
 * InputField (handles a single inputfield)